Upgraded German Chocolate Cake

 German chocolate cake, traditionally made with sweet baking chocolate, is known to be unapologetically decadent and indulgent.
 It's pretty sweet by itself, but when paired with coconut pecan filling AND chocolate frosting, it makes my teeth hurt.
 And that says a lot considering I have a mouthful of sweet teeth!!

-My variation is a little upgrade.
-It’s also unapologetically decadent and indulgent, but it starts with my favorite super-moist deeper and darker chocolate cake.
-We’ll use a coconut pecan filling enhanced with toasted pecans and top her off with chocolate buttercream, coconut, and more toasted pecans.
+My variation of German chocolate cake is an upgrade from the traditional.
+It's still unapologetically decadent and indulgent, but it starts with my favorite super-moist darker chocolate cake.
+We'll use a coconut pecan filling enhanced with toasted pecans and top her off with chocolate buttercream, coconut, and more toasted pecans.

 So don't worry, there's still an opportunity for our teeth to ache. 😉

 There are 3 parts to this upgraded German chocolate cake.
-Let’s discuss all 3 so you feel prepared and confident when it’s your turn to try it.
+Let's discuss all 3 so you feel prepared and confident when you try it.

 If you've tried my tuxedo cake, chocolate cream cheese bundt cake, or this chocolate layer cake then you are familiar with the cake itself.
 It's simply my favorite chocolate cake recipe.
 Sour cream, oil, eggs, and buttermilk keep it extremely moist.
 Cocoa powder supplies all our chocolate flavor, which is enhanced with a little espresso powder.
 The espresso powder is optional if you don't keep any.
 You'll also need hot liquid to properly dissolve and bloom the cocoa power.
 You can use hot water or hot coffee.
 The cake won't taste like coffee, I promise, but the chocolate flavor will certainly be deep and divine!
 An upgrade, if you will.